How online reviews impact revenue for local businesses

 This means you can actually make more money simply by improving your star rating on key online review sites.
 In addition, sometimes a negative review can help you identify hard-to-spot problems with your products or services and make a quick fix.

-As one example, Junction Kitchen & Provisions in South Carolina used online reviews to learn that a new business process had inadvertently messed up a signature dish on the menu.
+As one example, The Junction Kitchen & Provisions in South Carolina used online reviews to learn that a new business process had inadvertently messed up a signature dish on the menu.
 Armed with this information, owner Kimana Littleflower tweaked the kitchen’s process and was able to keep her customers happy without any lingering harm to sales.

 You might also like: Our Small Business Almanac!
 Benchmark your revenue against similar businesses in your state.
 There’s nothing else like it, and it’s free to use.